-As well as Monty Python, forever associated with the Spanish Inquisition, the main man was the Grand Inquisitor, Tomas de Torquemada, the priest who institutionalised torture.
+Monty Python are forever associated with the Spanish Inquisition, but the main man was the Grand Inquisitor, Tomas de Torquemada, the priest who institutionalised torture.
 A wheel where you were stretched till you confessed – or your back was broken.
 Or both.
 Also auto da fe, where those who confessed were burnt at the stake.
 Publicly, so as to terrify everyone else.

 Food and its preparation was a huge factor in their investigations.
 Inquisitors haunted family kitchens, and used employees and neighbours to report if Sabbath meals were cooked on Fridays, or if pork was refused at a shared meal.
 Apparently Torquemada himself would stand on a hill above a city on Saturdays looking for houses where there was no smoke coming out of the chimneys.
 Since Jewish law prohibits lighting fires on a Saturday, he would send his Inquisitors there.